PerfectBlue-ly/PKUnicorn/CONTRIBUTING.md

 3. Submitting a fix
 4. Proposing new features
 5. Becoming a maintainer

-The following is a set of guideline for contributing to PKUnicorn and its packages.
-These are mostly guidelines, not rules.
-Use your best judgement, and feel free to propose changes to this document in a pull request.

-#### Table of Contents

-To be continued...

 # We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.